 1. In your groups, discuss ways to explain long division.
-Consider the

 use of manipulatives.
 Assume that your target audience is okay with